sberkun/gitlet-skeleton-improvements/README.md

  - `plainFilenamesIn(String dir)`
  - `message(String msg, Object... args)` (not an overload, but still unnecessary)

-### Addition of a copyFile method
+### Added a copyFile method

 This is a basic enough operation that it should be provided to students, rather than making them look up how to do it themselves.
+Also, the improved error messages will hopefully help with debugging.

-### Changing restrictedDelete to safeDelete
+### Changed restrictedDelete to safeDelete

 The main difference is that safeDelete can also be used to delete files in the `.gitlet` folder, so students won't have to use `file.delete()` anywhere.